aubble/goTunneLS/README.md

 In order to launch goTunneLS at boot with your OS of choice follow the instructions.
 The boot files are located in the boot folder.

 ####Linux
-//TODO get the file off the server

 I've included a goTunneLS.service file for systemd in linux.
 First copy it into /etc/systemd/system/

 Next change the ExecStart field in goTunneLS.service to the absolute path of the goTunneLS executable on your system.
-Finally add the -c flag if needed to point to the location of the config file if it isn't /etc/goTunneLS/config.json.
+Next remove the -c flag if the goTunneLS config file is in /etc/goTunneLS/config.json, otherwise please add in the absolute path to the config file.

 Now reload systemd with

 	sudo systemctl daemon-reload

-Next enable it to start at boot with
+Finally enable it to start at boot with

 	sudo systemctl enable goTunneLS

 ####Mac
-I've included the goTunneLS.plist launch daemon file for launchctl in osx.
+I've included the goTunneLS.plist launch daemon file for launchd in osx.
 First copy it into /Library/LaunchDaemons.
 Next change the first string tag of the ProgramArguments array to the absolute path of the goTunneLS executable on your system.

-Now if you need to specify the location of the config file, please do so on the third string tag.
-Otherwise delete the second and third string tags.
+Now if you need to specify the location of the config file, please do so on the third tag.
+Otherwise delete the second and third tags.

 Finally load it with